reportportal/agent-java-testNG/README.md

-# Report Portal Listener for TestNG tests
+# ReportPortal Listener for TestNG tests
 A TestNG reporter that uploads the results to a ReportPortal server.

 > **DISCLAIMER**: We use Google Analytics for sending anonymous usage information such as agent's and client's names, and their versions